its-meseba/listele-wep-app/content/blog/form-ile-is-fikri-dogrulama.md

 ---
-title: "İş Fikrinizi Projeye Dönüştürmeden Önce Form ile Doğrulayın"
+title: "Validate Your Business Idea with Forms Before Turning It into a Project"
-slug: "form-ile-is-fikri-dogrulama"
+slug: "validate-business-idea-with-forms"
-excerpt: "Zaman ve kaynağınızı boşa harcamayın! İş fikrinizi geliştirmeden önce gerçek müşteri geri bildirimlerini toplayarak risk alın.
-Form tabanlı doğrulama yöntemleri ile başarı şansınızı artırın."
+excerpt: "Don't waste your time and resources!
+Reduce risk by collecting real customer feedback before developing your business idea.
+Increase your chances of success with form-based validation methods."
-category: "Girişimcilik"
+category: "Entrepreneurship"
-tags: ["iş fikri doğrulama", "mvp", "müşteri geri bildirimi", "startup", "form", "landing page"]
+tags: ["business idea validation", "mvp", "customer feedback", "startup", "form", "landing page"]
 author:
-  name: "listelee.lumiostudio.co"
+  name: "first100.lumiostudio.co"
-  email: "info@listelee.lumiostudio.co"
+  email: "info@first100.lumiostudio.co"
 publishedAt: "2025-07-15T10:00:00Z"
 readingTime: 8
 seo:
-  title: "İş Fikri Doğrulama: Form ile Müşteri Geri Bildirimi Alma Rehberi"
+  title: "Business Idea Validation: Guide to Getting Customer Feedback with Forms"
-  description: "İş fikrinizi projeye dönüştürmeden önce form ile nasıl doğrulayacağınızı öğrenin.
-Müşteri geri bildirimi alma, risk azaltma ve başarı şansını artırma stratejileri."
+  description: "Learn how to validate your business idea with forms before turning it into a project.
+Customer feedback collection, risk reduction, and success chance improvement strategies."
-  keywords: ["iş fikri doğrulama", "startup doğrulama", "müşteri geri bildirimi", "mvp geliştirme", "form ile doğrulama", "girişimcilik", "business validation"]
+  keywords: ["business idea validation", "startup validation", "customer feedback", "mvp development", "form validation", "entrepreneurship", "business validation"]
 ---

-# İş Fikrinizi Projeye Dönüştürmeden Önce Form ile Doğrulayın
+# Validate Your Business Idea with Forms Before Turning It into a Project

-Girişimcilik dünyasında en büyük hatalardan biri, müşterilerle konuşmadan ürün geliştirmeye başlamaktır. **Harvard Business School**'un araştırmalarına göre, startupların %42'si müşteri ihtiyacı olmayan ürünler geliştirdiği için başarısız oluyor.
+One of the biggest mistakes in the entrepreneurship world is starting product development without talking to customers.
+According to **Harvard Business School** research, 42% of startups fail because they develop products that customers don't need.

-Peki bu riski nasıl azaltabilirsiniz?
-Cevap basit: **Form tabanlı doğrulama**.
+So how can you reduce this risk?
+The answer is simple: **Form-based validation**.

-## 🎯 Form ile Doğrulama Nedir?
+## 🎯 What is Form Validation?

-Form ile doğrulama, iş fikrinizi henüz geliştirmeden önce potansiyel müşterilerden geri bildirim toplamak için basit formlar kullanmanızdır.
-Bu yöntem:
+Form validation is using simple forms to collect feedback from potential customers before developing your business idea.
+This method:

-- ✅ **Düşük maliyetli** - Kodlama gerektirmez
+- ✅ **Low-cost** - No coding required
-- ✅ **Hızlı** - Birkaç saatte kurulabilir
+- ✅ **Fast** - Can be set up in a few hours
-- ✅ **Etkili** - Gerçek veri sağlar
+- ✅ **Effective** - Provides real data
-- ✅ **Risk azaltır** - Yanlış yöne gitmeyi önler
+- ✅ **Risk-reducing** - Prevents going in the wrong direction

-## 📊 Neden Form ile Başlamalısınız?
+## 📊 Why Should You Start with Forms?

-### 1. **Zaman ve Para Tasarrufu**
+### 1. **Time and Cost Savings**
-Bir mobil uygulama geliştirmek 6 ay ve 50.000 TL alabilir.
-Ancak bir **açılış sayfası (landing page)** ile form oluşturmak sadece 1 gün ve neredeyse hiç maliyet gerektirmez.
+Developing a mobile app can take 6 months and ₺50,000.
+However, creating a **landing page** with a form takes only 1 day and almost no cost.

-### 2. **Gerçek Verilerle Karar Verme**
+### 2. **Decision Making with Real Data**
-"Kesinlikle kullanırım" diyen arkadaşlarınızın yorumları yerine, gerçek müşterilerin e-posta adreslerini vererek gösterdikleri ilgi çok daha değerlidir.
+The interest shown by real customers who provide their email addresses is much more valuable than comments from friends saying "I would definitely use it."

-### 3. **Erken Müşteri Listesi Oluşturma**
+### 3. **Building an Early Customer List**
-Doğrulama sürecinde toplanan e-postalar, ürününüzü piyasaya sürdüğünüzde ilk müşteri grubunuzu oluşturur.
+The emails collected during the validation process form your first customer group when you launch your product.

-## 🚀 Etkili Doğrulama Formu Nasıl Oluşturulur?
+## 🚀 How to Create an Effective Validation Form?

-### 1. **Problem Odaklı Başlık**
+### 1. **Problem-Focused Headline**
-❌ Kötü: "Yeni Uygulamamız Hakkında"
+❌ Bad: "About Our New App"
-✅ İyi: "Spor Salonu Randevusu Almakta Zorlanıyor musunuz?"
+✅ Good: "Having Trouble Booking Gym Appointments?"

-### 2. **Değer Proposisyonu**
+### 2. **Value Proposition**
-Müşteriye ne fayda sağlayacağınızı net bir şekilde belirtin:
+Clearly state what benefit you'll provide to the customer:
-> "Sadece 30 saniyede spor salonu randevunuzu alın, kuyruklarda beklemekten kurtulun"
+> "Book your gym appointment in just 30 seconds, avoid waiting in queues"

-### 3. **Sosyal Kanıt**
+### 3. **Social Proof**
-- "500+ kullanıcı kayıt oldu"
+- "500+ users registered"
-- "İstanbul'un en popüler 25 spor salonuyla anlaşmalıyız"
+- "We have partnerships with Istanbul's 25 most popular gyms"
-- Müşteri yorumları (varsa)
+- Customer testimonials (if available)

-### 4. **Açık ve Net Eylem Çağrısı (CTA – Call to Action)**
+### 4. **Clear and Direct Call to Action (CTA)**
-❌ "Bilgi Al"
+❌ "Get Information"
-✅ "Erken Erişim Listesine Katıl"
+✅ "Join Early Access List"
-✅ "İlk Kullanıcılar Arasında Ol"
+✅ "Be Among the First Users"

 ## 📝 Form Alanları: Neyi Sormalısınız?